Tom Selleck: Hitting on a Long Shot

 The Quigley Shoot

-The Montana town of Forsyth is renamed “Quigleyville” every June, with the pandemic-related exception of 2020, as hundreds of the world’s top long-range shooters arrive to test their skills in competition.
-Sponsored by a local gun club, the Matthew Quigley Buffalo Rifle Match is billed as “the biggest rifle shooting event in Eastern Montana since the Custer Massacre.”
+Every June, the Montana town of Forsyth undergoes a transformation, shedding its usual name for "Quigleyville."
+This annual tradition coincides with the arrival of hundreds of elite long-range marksmen who gather to pit their skills against each other.
+Organized by a local gun club, the Matthew Quigley Buffalo Rifle Match is considered the premier sharpshooting event in Eastern Montana since the Custer fight.

 For more information, visit quigleymatch.com.